-What Causes Low Libido and What to Do?
+What Causes Low Libido (Lebido) and What to Do?

 Low hormone levels are a frequent cause of low libido in men and women.
-Testosterone is hormone of sexual desire in both men and women.
+Testosterone is hormone of sexual desire in both men and women and can improve erectile dyfunction, too.
 Low estrogen can also contribute to low libido in women.
 Studies have also shown that individuals whose sex hormones are in the lower third of the reference range are at greater risk for heart disease, diabetes, and cancer.
 So the benefits of sex hormones go well beyond the sexual arena, and ultimately affect most aspects of our health.